In this article

-If you follow your dentist or oral surgeon’s instructions, there is a high success rate for dental implants (up to 95%).
+Dental implants are highly successful if you follow your dentist or oral surgeon’s instructions.
 The hope is this new artificial tooth will last you a lifetime.

-It is 100% recommended and necessary to follow up with your dentist after dental implant surgery.
-The dentist needs to evaluate if your implant site is healing well and there is no infection.
+It’s 100% recommended and necessary to follow up with your dentist after dental implant surgery.
+The dentist must evaluate if your implant site is healing well and if there is no infection.